AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/manage-document-approvals/add-additional-reviewers-or-approvers.md

 1. Select **Approvals** in the left pane.
 All existing approvers and reviewers are listed here.

 1. To add an approver, ensure that the **Approver** checkbox is checked then begin typing in the **Reviewers** text box.
-You can add Workfront users or teams by name, or external users by email.
+You can add Workfront users or teams by name.
 If you would like to add a reviewer instead, simply uncheck the **Approver** checkbox before typing.

-1. If your Adobe Workfront administrator has enabled the capability to collaborate with people who don't use Workfront, as described in [Configure system security preferences](../../administration-and-setup/manage-workfront/security/configure-security-preferences.md), you can type their email addresses to include them.

 1. Repeat the previous step to add additional approvers or reviewers.